rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/manage-clusters/projects-and-namespaces.md

 :::note

-As of Rancher v2.6, projects are de-emphasized on the UI because it is no longer required to create any Kubernetes resources within a project scope.
+Projects are de-emphasized on the UI because it is not required to create Kubernetes resources within a project scope.
 However, resources such as [Secrets](../../new-user-guides/kubernetes-resources-setup/secrets.md#creating-secrets-in-projects) can still be created in a project scope if the legacy feature flag is enabled.

 :::